Cal 3: State-splitting process

-If passed by voters, the measure then directs the Governor of California on January 1, 2019 to formally submit the state-splitting request to the U.S. Congress along with the certified elections results, and ask them to grant approval within twelve months.
-Language in the measure states that for the purposes of Article IV, Section 3 of the U.S. Constitution, the legislative consent for splitting the state "is given by the people".
+If passed by voters, the measure then directed the Governor of California on January 1, 2019, to formally submit the state-splitting request to the U.S. Congress along with the certified elections results, and ask them to grant approval within twelve months.
+Language in the measure stated that for the purposes of Article IV, Section 3 of the U.S. Constitution, the legislative consent for splitting the state "is given by the people".

-The measure also directs the California State Legislature to divide California's assets and liabilities among the three new states.
-If the legislature is unable to pass such a plan within 12 months of the U.S. Congress' approval to split California, the assets and liabilities would then be distributed among the three new states based on their populations.
+The measure also directed the California State Legislature to divide California's assets and liabilities among the three new states.
+If the legislature was unable to pass such a plan within 12 months of the U.S. Congress' approval to split California, the assets and liabilities would be distributed among the three new states based on their populations.